- access control list (ACL)

 An isolated database environment running in the cloud.
-A DB Instance can contain multiple user-created databases.
+A DB instance can contain multiple user-created databases.

-User-supplied identifier for the DB Instance.
+User-supplied identifier for the DB instance.
 The identifier must be unique for that user in an AWS region.

-A container for database engine parameter values that apply to one or more DB Instances.
+A container for database engine parameter values that apply to one or more DB instances.

-A method that controls access to the DB Instance.
-By default, network access is turned off to DB Instances.
-After ingress is configured for a security group, the same rules apply to all DB Instances associated with that group.
+A method that controls access to the DB instance.
+By default, network access is turned off to DB instances.
+After ingress is configured for a security group, the same rules apply to all DB instances associated with that group.

-A user-initiated point backup of a DB Instance.
+A user-initiated point backup of a DB instance.

 The likelihood that an email message will arrive at its intended destination.

 A place where AWS users can post technical questions and feedback to help accelerate their development efforts and to engage with the AWS community.
-The discussion forums are located at http://aws.amazon.com/forums.
+The discussion forums are located at https://aws.amazon.com/forums/.

 A link between an origin server (such as an Amazon S3 bucket) and a domain name, which CloudFront automatically assigns.
 Through this link, CloudFront identifies the object you have stored in your origin server.